Tolerance of Ambiguity in the Workplace

 - Roleplay the worst case scenario.
 These kinds of exercises help people think on their feet and get used to making decisions with the information that is available.
 By practicing for the worst case it also provides a degree of comfort if the worst case does come true because there is a sense of being prepared.

 I hope that these quick tips give you some practical information that you can implement in your workplace immediately.
 This is a valuable skill for you to learn to embrace personally and to lead through on your team.
 Change in business is constant, and ambiguity tends to go side by side with change wherever it goes.
-Embracing ambiguity will give you a greater sense of peace and less anxiety in your work and is also a valuable skill to have in your personal life as well.
+Improving your tolerance for ambiguity will give you a greater sense of peace and less anxiety in your work and is also a valuable skill to have in your personal life as well.
 I would love to hear from you on this topic.
 Please share with me any instances where you experienced or managed ambiguity in the workplace or times that you succeeded in an ambiguous environment.